gvdent/gvdent.github.io/test.md

 ---
 layout: page
 title: Testpage
-permalink: /test/
+permalink: /test.html
 ---

-This is a test
+This is a test.

+No really, test.